Golok Rajbanshi: Motion of no-confidence against the Mahanta ministry

 In early 1990, Rajbanshi moved a motion of no-confidence against the Prafulla Kumar Mahanta ministry for its alleged inaction against the United Liberation Front of Assam activists and failures on other fronts.
 The motion was discussed on 2 and 3 April 1990.
-Moving the debate Rajbanshi stated that Assamese youths were joining the ULFA because AGP had failed to fulfil the aspirations of the people.
+Moving the debate Rajbanshi stated that Assamese youths were joining the ULFA because Asom Gana Parishad (AGP) had failed to fulfil the aspirations of the people.
 Rajbanshi said that AGP’s wrong policies had darkened the future of the Assamese people.
 Rajbanshi alleged that an AGP MLA had demanded the Chief Minister’s resignation.

 Chief Minister Prafulla Kumar Mahanta said that Congress had no right to criticise his government as they too had committed many misdeeds while in power.
 He refuted allegations that the AGP government had neglected Scheduled castes and tribes and said that his government had spent crores each year for the development of these communities and was filling up the vacancies in jobs reserved for them which the previous government had never attempted.
 Referring to the allegations of financial mismanagement, Mahanta said it was easy to level such charges but it was not possible to do away with rules which were in operation since independence and which were the main reasons for the financial crisis in the state.
 He said that the AGP government had provided jobs to 20000 youths despite recommendations from the ninth financial commission against it.
 In response to the corruption allegations, Mahanta said his government had never hidden facts from the public and whenever there had been allegations even against ministers they were enquired into.
 Mahanta stated that despite charges in the press, none of his ministers were involved in the ULFA.
 He said that his government held all-party meetings to combat extremism in Assam and sought the views of all political parties in this regard.

 The motion was defeated by voice-vote.